Automata and Quantum Computing

 {A. Ambainis, A. Yakary{\i}lmaz}{Automata and Quantum Computing}

-{ $^1$University of Latvia, Faculty of Computing, Raina bulv.
-19, Riga, LV-1586, Latvia \\ email:\,\url{ambainis@lu.lv} \ Then, the basis states $\ket{q_i}$ are vectors with 1 in the $i^{\rm th}$ component and 0 everywhere else and (\ref{eq:superpose}) can be interpreted as the addition of vectors.
+{University of Latvia, Faculty of Computing, Raina bulv.
+19, R\={\i}ga, LV-1586, Latvia \\ emails:\,\url{ambainis@lu.lv} and \,\url{abuzer@lu.lv} \ Then, the basis states $\ket{q_i}$ are vectors with 1 in the $i^{\rm th}$ component and 0 everywhere else and (\ref{eq:superpose}) can be interpreted as the addition of vectors.
 The length of the vector $\ket{\psi}$ is $\|\psi\|= \sqrt{|\alpha_1|^2+\cdots+|\alpha_m|^2}$.
 Thus, in vector language, the requirement that $|\alpha_1|^2+\cdots+|\alpha_m|^2=1$ is equivalent to just saying that $\|\psi\|=1$.
 That is, a quantum state is a vector of length 1.

 {\bf Unitary transformations.} A transformation on a quantum state is specified by a transformation matrix $U$.
 If the state before the transformation is $\ket{\psi}$, the state after the transformation is $U\ket{\psi}$.
 A transformation is valid (allowed by the rules of quantum physics) if and only if $\|\psi\|=1$ implies $\|U\ket{\psi}\|=1$.
 Transformation matrices which satisfy this constraint are called {\em unitary}.